0xCAF3BAB3/sam-transformator/README.md

 ### 1.2.
 More infos on the 'AutomationML model elements to code-artefacts' transformation
 The [transformation document][Transformation document directory] describes, which code-artefacts are generated for which AutomationML model element.

+### 1.3.
+To-Dos
+ * Currently the passed AutomationML file is not validated (= check, if the model elements are used correctly).
+Implementation should be done in method `validate` in `com.jwa.amlmodel.code.generator.service.CodegeneratorService`.

 ## 2. About
 This repository is part of the bachelor thesis of JWa in the year 2017.